 We traveled for two months with two dogs…

 Traveling abroad by yourself can be hectic, let alone with a friend or partner with the amount of travel logistics and planning.
-Our total trip was from LA to Boston, NYC, France, England (two separate trips), NYC + back to LA with my hubs.
+Our total trip was from LA to Boston, to NYC, then France, over to England (two separate trips), and then NYC and back to LA with my hubs.
 Now add two dogs to the mix and OMG.
 You really have to know what you’re doing when traveling long-term with two dogs.

 A lot can go wrong.

 Let’s start from the beginning.
 We set out on this trip with one homebase in mind: Paris.
 We rented a beautiful furnished apartment from a friend for six weeks and knew this was where we would unload our luggage + clothes, make the dogs feel comfortable and then arrange mini-trips from there.
 If you’re traveling long-term with your dogs, an AirBnB would be best versus a hotel, especially so you have your own kitchen!

-It’s nice to be able to have a place to “live” so you have somewhere to leave your belongings, a kitchen to cook in (I definitely had to resort to cooking homemade dog food majority of the time as the food selection in Europe is lacking!) and a place the dogs could feel at home in.
+It’s nice to be able to have a place to “live” so you have somewhere to leave your belongings, a kitchen to cook in (I definitely had to resort to cooking homemade dog food majority of the time as the dog food selection in Europe is lacking!) and a safe place the dogs could feel at home in.
 This way, traveling long-term with two dogs becomes wayyyy easier.

-Wherever we travel to, we make sure to find a recommended vet nearby and most important: food.
-We did ship some frozen food overnight to London but little did we know, it would get held up in Customs and thrown out.
-BOO.
+Wherever we travel abroad long-term, we make sure to find a recommended vet nearby and most importantly: food.
+We did ship some frozen food overnight to London but little did we know, it would get held up in Customs and then thrown out — an expensive mistake.

 In California, we’re quite spoiled with a huge selection of human-grade and raw dog foods.
 In France, not so much.
 I ended up cooking dog food and mixing it with some Lily’s Kitchen wet food or kibble (we did find an Italian-brand kibble that was as close to natural as possible).
-Last year when we went to Paris with Fira, I packed some freeze-dried raw foods which worked in a pinch.
+When we went to Paris with Fira previously, I packed some freeze-dried raw foods which worked in a pinch.